 Ohio University provides all federal Title IV need-based financial aid programs; all Ohio aid programs; and a variety of grants, loans and scholarships.
 Need-based financial assistance is available to U.S. citizens and permanent residents.
 Click a link below to learn more about types of aid offered to incoming students:

 It's important to think about paying for college as early as possible.
-We have prepared a timetable for you to help guide you along the path to securing financial assistance.
+We have prepared a timeline for you to help guide you along the path to securing financial assistance.

 Junior Year of High School

 Begin researching scholarship sources by visiting your guidance counselor, local library, browsing the internet and sending letters to civic organizations.
 It may take several weeks to get a response from scholarship sponsors so be sure to start this process no later than the summer before your senior year.